-- [1] Models in population dynamics - [2] An introduction to Finite volume scheme for the diffusion equation - [3] Finite volume scheme for the transport equation - [4] Combined finite element/finite volume scheme for convection-diffusion equations - [5] Combined finite element/finite volume scheme for Keller-Segel model - [6] Pattern formation in biological models
+- 2. An introduction to the Finite volume scheme for the diffusion equation - 3.
+Finite volume scheme for the transport equation - 4.
+Combined finite element/finite volume scheme for convection-diffusion equations - 5.
+Combined finite element/finite volume scheme for the nonlinear Keller-Segel model